wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/latest_wazuh3_minor_agent.rst

   .. group-tab:: MacOS X

       On MacOS X the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
+As the Wazuh agent's ``ossec.conf`` configuration file will be overwritten it is recommended to backup the old configuration file and import previous settings where needed.

       More information about the process can be found in the :ref:`Wazuh agent installation and deployment on MacOS X <wazuh_agent_package_macos>` section.

+  .. group-tab:: Unix based systems

+      On the Unix based systems the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
+As the Wazuh agent's ``ossec.conf`` configuration file will be overwritten it is recommended to backup the old configuration file and import previous settings where needed.

+      More information about the process can be found following the appropriate link for the desired operating system:

+      - :ref:`Wazuh agent installation and deployment on AIX <wazuh_agent_package_aix>`.

+      - :ref:`Wazuh agent installation on HP-UX <wazuh_agent_package_hpux>`.

+      - :ref:`Wazuh agent installation on Solaris <wazuh_agent_solaris>`.

 Disabling the Wazuh repository